elixir-crawly/crawly/docs/README.md

 In our case we have not defined any data to be returned by the `parse_item` callback.
-And in our the Crawly worker processes (processes responsible for downloading requests) did not have a work to do.
+And in our the Crawly worker processes (processes responsible for downloading requests) did not have work to do.
 And in the cases like that, they will slow down progressively, until the switch off (which happened because the Spider was not extracting items fast enough).